GwgwP/GwgwP/README.md

 - 👋 Hi, I’m @GwgwP
 - 👀 I’m interested in java, c++
-- 🌱 I’m a senior udergraduate student in AUEB, Greece
+- 🌱 I’m a senior udergraduate IT student in AUEB, Greece
 - 📫 You reach me via e-mail at gwgwpet2001@gmail.com